R300-AI/ITRI-AI-Hub/Model-Zoo/Detection/YOLOs/README.md

 ```

 ### Step 2: Model Training and Export
-Train and export the model using the command below:
+Use the following commands to export the pre-trained model, or you can retrain your own model by following the guidelines in the [Official Ultralytics Documentation](https://docs.ultralytics.com/modes/train/#usage-examples):

 ```bash
 $ yolo export model=<model_name>.pt imgsz=640 format=tflite half=True int8=True